-Sherlock seamlessly integrates with already existing simulation workflows in the hardware design process and is most valuable when implemented in the early design stages.
+Sherlock can be used at every step in the hardware design process and is most valuable when implemented in the early design stages.

 Additionally, Sherlock’s Locked IP Model protects intellectual property in the supply chain.
 With the Locked IP Model, you can transfer designs between design suppliers and design users while preserving PCB design details; the intended use of the PCB design will not be disclosed via environmental conditions or reliability requirements.
 This communication tool enables two entities to work together on a system with a layer of trust built into the reliability calculations.

-With its extensive parts/materials libraries, Sherlock automatically identifies your files and imports your parts list, then builds a FEA model of your circuit board in minutes by:
+With its extensive parts/materials libraries, Sherlock automatically identifies your files and imports your parts list, then builds an FEA model of your circuit board in minutes by:

 - Parsing standard EDA files (schematic, layout, parts list) automatically